Portaria is a beautiful, traditional, mountainous village, built at 650 meters, on the western slope of the Pelion mountain, in mainland Greece.

 Hike Centaurus Trail

-The Centaurus trail is a short and easy trail, just 1900 meters long, and follows one of the many streams that surround Portaria and Makrinitsa.
-The beginning of the trail is between Makrinitsa and Portaria villages and there are signs that tell you how to get there.
+The Centaurus trail is short and easy, just 1900 meters long, and follows one of the many streams that surround Portaria and Makrinitsa.
+The beginning of the trail is between Makrinitsa and Portaria villages and the signs tell you how to get there.

 The Centaurus Trail